 Unlike my coworkers, I have to say: this hair towel is life-changing.
-I have thin hair, but there is a lot of it, which often leads to a long drying time.
+I have thin hair, but there is a lot of it, which often leads to long drying time.
 For me, I can now get out of the shower, hair soaking wet, wrap it up (there is a small button in the back to secure the wrap) and 30 minutes later it takes five minutes or less to dry with my Dyson.

 And the best part?
-If I decide to take a break from heat and air-dry my hair, the towel wrap gives me a bit of scrunch, creating perfect beachy waves.
+If I decide to take a break from the heat and air-dry my hair, the towel wrap gives me a bit of scrunch, creating perfect beachy waves.
 This is a must-buy, I don’t know how I ever lived without it.